aurora-is-near/doc.aurora.dev/docs/onboard/promo-widget.md

 ...
 ```

-Now, we can set the `onClick` attribute of some UI component to display the modal.
+Now, we can set the `onClick` attribute of one of our UI components to display the modal.
 We can just re-use the already existing `App-link` element to use `openWidget` function:

 ```jsx title="aurora-pass-example/src/App.js"